Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <img src="https://imgur.com/MWOsq3B.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 29. You can also right click a name to disable an account and they can’t log in anymore.
 You can right click to re enable it.

+30. Active Directory is a useful software for helping organize users and their permissions!
+Hopefully this gave you valuable insight on how
+Active Directory works!
+That is the end of this lab.